 - TCL's Safety, Health, and Business Continuity Committee was established to assist the College with maintaining a safe and healthy campus environment.
 The College provides information on safety, health, and wellness programs through various sources, including the College web site, employee newsletter and electronic bulletin, and student publications. - The College publishes an Emergency Preparedness Plan, which is made available both in hard copy and in electronic format.
 All faculty and staff are required to read this plan as part of their orientation.
 The State Emergency Operation Plan is also available in both electronic and hard copy.
-Physical plant and security staff constantly monitor the campuses to maintain a safe physical environment for faculty, staff, and students. - The Strategic Leadership Team reviews College safety and emergency plans.
+Physical plant and security staff constantly monitor the campuses to maintain a safe physical environment for faculty, staff, and students. - Emergency Response Guide flip-charts are posted in every classroom and office at each of the College's locations. - The Strategic Leadership Team reviews College safety and emergency plans.
 In addition, best practices in higher education are discussed regularly with College personnel regarding safety, crisis, and emergency preparedness.